metrorailings/OwlBlog/content/posts/week-10-insights.md

 Alvin Kamara still the best halfback in the league, bar none.
 Dalvin Cook and Nick Chubb are distant runner-ups.

 The defensive line of the Saints are making the key plays needed to kill these 49er drives.

+The Saints and their nickel blitzes have been absolute money against the 49ers.